cizfilip/Product-Api/README.md

 `dotnet run --project ProductAPI/ProductAPI.csproj --configuration Development` You can then navigate to swagger page [http://localhost:5298/swagger/index.html](http://localhost:5298/swagger/index.html)

+Tests can be run using
+`dotnet test ProductAPI.Tests/ProductAPI.Tests.csproj`

 ## Technologies used
 - CRUD API is backed by InMemory provider from Entity Framework
 - Uses Bogus library to seed database